Kingwood Child Custody Attorney

 Types of Child Custody in Texas

-Child custody can be arranged in several different ways.
-Both parents can have equal custody of the children post-divorce, or one parent may have majority or sole custody.
-Normally, the court arranges this after evaluating the parents and their relationship with their children.
-Also, the court will need to evaluate whether or not parents could work together in a joint custody relationship.
+Child custody can be arranged in several ways.
+Both parents can have equal custody post-divorce, or one parent may have majority or sole custody.
+Typically, the court determines this after evaluating the parents and their relationship with their children.
+Also, the court will need to assess whether or not parents could cooperate in a joint custody relationship.

-- Joint Custody: When both parents have some degree of custody over the children
+- Joint Custody: When both parents share some degree of custody over the children

-- Sole Custody: When one parent has primary ffcustody over the child
+- Sole Custody: When one parent primarily cares for the child

-- Legal Custody: Designated for the parent who makes decisions education, medical care, religion, etc.
+- Legal Custody: Designated for the parent who makes decisions regarding education, medical care, religion, etc.

-- Physical Custody: Designated for the parent that owns the residence where the child lives
+- Physical Custody: Designated for the parent whose residence is the child’s home

-The courts can award joint legal or physical custody and may require ex-spouses to split their time with the child equally or in a percentage that is most convenient.
+The courts can award joint legal or physical custody and may require ex-spouses to divide their time with the child equally or in a way that is most convenient.

 How Does the Court Determine the Best Interests of the Child?

-If the court is responsible for determining child custody in your case, then they will decide the matter in what they conclude to be the best interests of the child.
+If the court is responsible for determining child custody in your case, then they will decide the matter based on what they conclude to be in the best interests of the child.

-In order to act in the best interests of the child, the court evaluates:
+To act in the child’s best interests, the court evaluates:

 - The child’s relationship with both parents

-- The parents’ willingness to allow the child to have a relationship with the other parent
+- The willingness of the parents to allow the child to maintain a relationship with the other parent

 - The parents’ history with alcohol, drugs or smoking

-- The health, age, employment and well-being of both parents
+- The health, age, employment, and overall well-being of both parents

 - Child Custody Basics for Texas Parents Revisited